andy4thehuynh/andy4thehuynh.github.io/content/blog/wtf-are-affiliate-links.md

 +++
-draft = false
 author = "Andy Huynh"
+categories = ["Vim"]
 date = "2016-09-07T10:25:06-07:00"
-title = "Create a Leader Command for Vim Paste Mode"
+title = "Customize Your Vim Setup; Thank Me Later" description = "Create a Leader Command for Vim Paste Mode" type = "post"
 +++

 Ever copy something to your clipboard to **NOT** have it appear as you would expect in Vim?
 Pasting from another application to Vim yields wonky results because Vim doesn't know how to handle the clipboard's content.